hiimOmagh/LumiBuddy/docs/architecture/navigation_overview.md

 - **LampProfilesFragment** – manage lamp calibration profiles.
 - **CalibrationFragment** – manual calibration screen.
 - **CalibrationWizardFragment** – guided calibration flow.
+- **ArEntryActivity** – entry point for AR mode; sets up ARCore and launches the overlay.
+- **ArHeatmapActivity** – displays the AR heatmap overlay for light measurements.

 Each feature module (`feature-measurement`, `feature-plantdb`, `feature-diary`, `feature-growschedule`) exposes its own navigation graph which is included in the main app graph.
 Actions between fragments rely on Android Navigation component IDs as defined in their respective `res/navigation` XML files.

+The AR activities are not part of any Navigation component graph.
+They are launched via explicit `Intent`s (typically from `MeasureFragment` or debug utilities) and simply return to the fragment that started them once the AR session ends.

 See [Feature Entry Points](feature_entry_points.md) for the list of fragments or activities that start each module and the Dagger components that inject them.
 For an example of requesting a feature